shiningdesign/universal_tool_template.py/README.md

   - drag, move, right-click-menu window interface interaction functions
   - template of invisible but functional button
   - automatically use modern style for desktop app
-  - automatically icon load in its icons folder for the same file name icon
+  - automatically icon load in its icons folder for the same file name icon for Maya shelf, and same class name icon for class ui
   - auto self location detection for both script mode and app mode
+  - automatically ui interface translation language export and auto load translation json file, which use UITranslator to create

 **Feature**
   * version 8.0: (2016.12.08)
+    * v8.1 (2016.12.20) more code cleaning
     * add python 3.5 support
     * compatible with Maya 2014 (pyside), Maya 2017 (pyside2), nuke 10 (pyside), houdini 15 (pyside), blender 2.7.8(pyqt5), desktop (pyqt4)
     * clean up code and better comment and layout